 2015 is the International Year of the Soil.
+Did you know?
 And as the creator of The Feiring Line newsletter, I was asked to help celebrate the soils of the world at the Ballymaloe House Literary Food and Wine Festival.

-The festival started with an idea from Darina Allen and from there took off.
+The festival started with an idea from visionary, Darina Allen.
+From a grain it turned into a beach.
 Where many festivals are full of glitz, this one is filled with heart.
 It matters.

 Above?
 That's the coffee wizard Tim Wendleboe in such awe of Darina, the air almost lit up.